When was the last time you knelt in the soft grass of a pristine alpine meadow and sipped cool, clear water directly

-Fortunately, there are many excellent backpacking water filters these days.
-They keep getting smaller, lighter, and cheaper, so there’s no reason not to use one whenever you hit the trail.
+Fortunately, it’s never been easier to filter water while backpacking.
+Filters keep getting smaller, lighter, and cheaper, and there’s no reason not to use one whenever you hit the trail.

 What’s the best way to filter water while backpacking?
 The market may seem crowded, but the most experienced backpackers gravitate to the same handful of water filters show up again and again.
-The ideal backpacking water filter is lightweight, efficient, effective, and affordable, and there just aren’t that many options that make the cut.
+The ideal backpacking water filter is lightweight, efficient, effective, and affordable, and there just aren’t that many that make the cut.

 In this article I’ll cut through the fluff and present the actual best water filters for backpacking, according to the most experienced backpackers and thru hikers out there.
 I’ll also tell you which water filtration systems have worked well for me personally during the thousands of miles I’ve thru hiked and backpacked, and which haven’t.